Julia Barnett Rice

 Julia Barnett Rice (May 2, 1860 – November 18, 1929) was an activist against unnecessary noise, and was the founder of The Society for the Suppression of Unnecessary Noise.
 Her involvement and efforts helped pass the 1907 Bennett Act, which regulated the unnecessary noise and whistling of tugboats.
 Her efforts improved the lives of students and hospital patients in New York City and influenced activists across the country.

-Important Dates
+Life

-Julia Barnett Rice was born May 2, 1860 in New Orleans, Louisiana.
+Julia Barnett Rice was born May 2, 1860, in New Orleans, Louisiana.
 She died on November 18, 1929.

 Family

 Julia was the wife of Isaac Rice, a successful businessman, whom she married on December 12, 1885.
-Julia was also the mother of six children- Dorothy, Isaac, Marion, Marjorie, and Julian.
-Although she was born in New Orleans, her and her family ended up living in the Upper West Side of New York City, right along the riverside.
+Julia was also the mother of six children Dorothy, Isaac, Marion, Marjorie, and Julian.
+Although she was born in New Orleans, her and her family ended up living on the Upper West Side of Manhattan at the Isaac L. Rice Mansion on Riverside Drive.

 Education

 Julia obtained and held a medical degree from the Women’s Medical College of the New York Infirmary, but never practiced medicine.
 She was also well educated in music, as was her husband.